-According to the National Heart, Lung, and Blood Institute, occupational asthma is a bigger problem than many people realize.
-Occupational asthma, also referred to as workplace asthma, develops because of workplace conditions and causes wheezing, shortness of breath, coughing, and chest tightness.
+According to the National Heart, Lung, and Blood Institute, occupational asthma is a bigger problem than many realize.
+Also called workplace asthma, it develops because of workplace conditions and causes wheezing, shortness of breath, coughing, and chest tightness.
 It is the most common workplace lung disease in the United States.

 The workers who are most at risk of developing occupational asthma are the ones who are exposed to a group of harmful chemicals called isocyanates, according to OSHA.
 These jobs include:

-Employers can protect their employees from developing occupational asthma by adhering to the safety guidelines developed by OSHA, eliminate harmful allergens and chemicals from the workplace, and offer employee training on how to recognize workplace hazards.
+Employers can protect their employees from developing occupational asthma by adhering to the safety guidelines developed by OSHA, eliminating harmful allergens and chemicals from the workplace, and offering employee training on recognizing workplace hazards.

 Because occupational asthma is a lung disease that may develop over months or years, a worker may not recognize their symptoms until much later.
-But occupational asthma is a condition that, if left untreated, could severely impact the worker’s quality of life and productivity.
+But it is a condition that, if left untreated, could severely impact the worker’s quality of life and productivity.

-If you developed occupational asthma as a result of improper working conditions, you may be owed worker’s compensation benefits and other forms of compensation.
+If you developed occupational asthma due to improper working conditions, you may be owed worker’s compensation benefits and other forms of compensation.
 The workplace illness lawyers of Hach & Rose, LLP understand New York labor laws and will help you get the workers’ compensation benefits or third-party injury compensation you might be owed.
 Call us at (347) 318-9604 to schedule your free consultation today.